Greece Moments Greece Moments

 View of Mesa Lasithi and the plateau

-#2 Best time to visit the Lasithi Plain
+#2 Best time to visit the Lasithi Plateau

-A trip to the Lasithi Plateau is worthwhile at any time of the year.
-In the summer months, however, you have to expect a high number of visitors.
-The Lasithi Plateau is one of the most popular Crete Attractions and so many bus groups and individualists come to this part of the island by rental car.
+A trip to the Lasithi Plateau is worthwhile any time of year.
+During the summer months, however, you should expect large crowds.
+The Lasithi Plateau is one of the most popular Crete attractions, so many tour groups and independent travelers arrive in this part of the island by rental car.

 Kreta Psychro Höhle Lasithi Beste Besuchszeit